lkesteloot/unsong/unsong.md

 Confusion ensued.

 “You won’t go on a date with me, but you [i]will[/i] marry me?
-How does that even…”
+How does that even...”

 Ana was gone, a dash up the stairs.
 A few seconds later, she returned with a notebook.

 “Okay,” she said.
 “So a while ago I was thinking—Aaron, you’ll like  this—you know how there have been later additions to the Bible, like the end of Mark 16 or the part in John 7-8?
 And kabbalists have mostly ignored those, first of all out of [i]totally unjustified[/i] prejudice against the New Testament, and second of all because, well, if they were added in by later readers they can’t metaphorically represent the secret structure of the universe?
 But I thought—what if the later additions to the Bible metaphorically represent later additions to the secret structure of the universe?
 So I ran a couple of them through Rubenstein’s Sieve and normalized the results, divided the whole thing by “aleph-tet-nun” as the most appropriate Boston Triplet, and sure enough I got five subfactors, one of which gets the right Maharaj Rank for a potential Name.
-After like a week of trying I was able to free it from a relatively weak klipah…”
+After like a week of trying I was able to free it from a relatively weak klipah...”

 [i]“You discovered a Name?”[/i] I asked.
 Not more than a dozen kabbalists alive had discovered Names the old fashioned way, the proper way, by genius alone.